neopoly/universal_identifiable/README.md

 ## Usage

-Create a migration for your existing model which adds an attribute called 'uuid'.
-The type must be String.
+Create a migration for your existing model with the built in generator.

 Example:
 <pre>
-add_column :airports, :uuid, :string add_index :airports, :uuid, :unique => true
+rails g uuid Airport
 </pre>

 In your model: